 This website is fairly straight-forward.
 I like it because you can do intervals and chords right on the same screen.
 It’s just for practicing, so when you push “play” it will give you the answer with the notes on the staff.
 I would just close my eyes and say the answer to myself and then check on the screen.
 “Sequence Type” means playing something broken (melodic) or blocked (harmonic).

-Musictheory.net has a lot of useful tools which you can explore under ‘lessons’.
-If you go to ‘Trainers’ and scroll to the bottom you will see options for intervals, scales, and chords.
+Musictheory.net has a lot of useful tools which you can explore.
+If you scroll down to Ear Training you will see options to practice intervals, scales, and chords.
 I like this site because you can customize the elements you want to practise.
-But remember **TURN DOWN THE VOLUME!!!!!** before you select them.

 I’ll throw this one in too for variety.
 This website is also quite comprehensive.
 The layout is confusing at first so don’t sweat over it if it seems overwhelming.
 You can customize to some degree what you’d like to hear.